evkx/evkx.github.io/content/models/tesla/model_3/Model_3_Long_Range/_index.md

 ## Climate system

 There is one climate system available.
-The standard climate system supports only controlling one common zone for the whole car.
+The standard climate system supports only controlling one common zone for the whole car. interior.hvac.heatpump

 ## Comfort